simazhi/sinologica/content/post/2018-04-09-handling-research.md

 And that is basically it, but then quantified over many papers.
 I don't quite remember when I exactly started doing it as follows, but I currently have 233 notes in Evernote and apparently 889 items in Zotero.
 This reflects my evolution from 2014 or 2015 onwards: going from paper to Zotero to more digital notes.

-I hope this has been useful to you (as it was for me --- spelling out my process).
-In the next update of this series (*Acedemic Workflow*) I am going to discuss R and Rmarkdown.
+I hope this has been useful to you (as it was for me --- spelling out my process and seeing how it evolved from [last year's workflow](http://www.thomasvanhoey.com/post/icons-we-live-by/)).
+In the next update of this series (*Academic Workflow*) I am going to discuss R and Rmarkdown.